Angel Investor Statistics – 15 Pieces Of Data

 (Source: American Angel Report)

-Of all investments, startup companies are some of the most risky.
-They have unproven management teams, products, and business models.
-But for some investors, the potential payoff is worth the risk.
-These investors, known as angel investors, are willing to put their money into early-stage companies in exchange for a chance at big returns.
+Among all investment types, startup companies rank among the riskiest.
+They feature unproven management teams, products, and business models.
+Yet for certain investors, the potential payoff justifies the risk.
+These investors, known as angels, willingly invest in early-stage companies seeking substantial returns.

 A large percentage of angel investors is found in the Great Lakes region (about 16.2%)